SCAlabUnical/BigDataAnalysisExamples/RoIMiningHive/README.md

 ing photos.
 The initial goal is to assign a generic geo-localized Flickr post to the corresponding PoI, through an analysis of the textual content and metadata of the post (tags and description).
-After assigning each post to its PoI, the geographical coordinates hlongitude;latitudei are aggregated through DBSCAN (Density-Based Spatial Clustering of Applications with Noise), a density-based clustering algorithm that exploits information on the density of points to identify clusters that are repre- sentative of a RoI.
+After assigning each post to its PoI, the geographical coordinates <longitude;latitude> are aggregated through DBSCAN (Density-Based Spatial Clustering of Applications with Noise), a density-based clustering algorithm that exploits information on the density of points to identify clusters that are repre- sentative of a RoI.
 The cluster with the largest size represents the most significant